Uranium ditelluride

 Uranium ditelluride is an inorganic compound with the formula UTe_{2}.
-It was discovered to be an unconventional superconductor in 2018.
+It was discovered to be a superconductor.
+Due to the robustness of the superconducting state to magnetic fields, it has been suggested that it is an unconventional superconductor and possibly a spin-triplet superconductor.

 Superconductivity

-Superconductivity in UTe_{2} appears to be a consequence of triplet electrons spin-pairing.
-The material acts as a topological superconductor, stably conducting electricity without resistance even in high magnetic fields.
+It has been suggested that the superconducting state in UTe_{2} hosts spin-triplet pairs.
 With recent crystal growth techniques a superconducting transition temperature of 2.10 K has been reached as of 2025.

-Charge density waves (CDW) and pair density waves (PDW) have been described in UTe_{2}, with the latest case being the first time it has been described in a p-wave superconductor.
+In scanning tunneling microscopy measurements, charge density waves (CDW) and pair density waves (PDW) have been reported, however later studies failed to detect these in the bulk of the material, suggesting that they might be a surface phenomena.